 If you feel your employer is violating your rights and protections as an employee, our employment and labor attorneys can help you through the process of seeking justice.
 At Beasley Allen, all of our lawyers live and work by the credo “helping those who need it most.”

 The U.S. Department of Labor is the regulatory agency that oversees employment laws at the federal level.
 The DOL oversees and enforces the Fair Labor Standards Act (FLSA), a body of wage and hour laws that sets the minimum wage ($7.25 in 2020), overtime pay eligibility for hours worked over 40 in a workweek, and other compensatory time for U.S. employees.

-While there are many companies that treat their employees fairly and legally, it is not uncommon for employers to violate labor laws and engage in various forms of employee wage theft.
+While many companies treat their employees fairly and legally, it is not uncommon for employers to violate labor laws and engage in various forms of employee wage theft.
 These could be as simple as paying workers below the minimum wage or not at all.
-But wage theft can also be the result of less obvious schemes, including promoting workers to “managerial” positions in title only to exempt them from overtime; forcing tipped workers to pool tips with non-tipped workers; or providing comp time instead of overtime pay, to name just a few.
+But wage theft can also result from less obvious schemes, including promoting workers to “managerial” positions in title only to exempt them from overtime; forcing tipped workers to pool tips with non-tipped workers, or providing comp time instead of overtime pay to name just a few.

 Whistleblowers – employees, contractors, and subcontractors who risk their career, their reputation, and sometimes even their life to call out fraud and other wrongdoing – are protected by federal and state laws.
 These whistleblower protections prohibit employers from retaliating against employees who engage in “protected behavior,” such as reporting injuries, illegal activity, unsafe working conditions, and fraud, among others.